steveechan/mywebclass-agile-docs/documentation/theme_1/initiatives/Epic/Implementation of CI and CD.md

 Dependencies:
 1. ilability of team members
-2. ess to necessary resources and tools
+2. access to necessary resources and tools
 3. pletion of DevOps process documentation

 Risk: Delays in the implementation of the continuous integration and delivery process